vxel/brotherql/README.md

 - **dpi600**: use 600 dpi height x 300 dpi wide resolution.
 Only available on some models.
 The image must be provided as 600x600 dpi.
 The width will be resized to 300dpi.
 - **media**: the label size and type.
 Required only for network printer.
 Automatically detected for USB printers.

+## Note on two-color printing

+Red and black printing is supported by only a few models.
+It is activated when the printer and the media supports it.
+Example: model QL-820NWB and media CT_62_720_BLACK_RED.

+Color processing is performed this way :
+- alpha channel is first removed by blending transparent pixels to a white background.
+Brightness factor is applied.
+- next, red colors are extracted in a specific "red" layer, other colors are left in the default "black" layer.
+  Red colors are all colors belonging to the gradient from white (#FFFFFF) to pure red (#FF0000), with a small color tolerance.
+- each layer is applied a dithering or threshold processing, according to the job options.
+  The dithering of the black layer is done with a black and white color palette, while the dithering of the red layer is done with a red and white color palette.
+- finally, the red layer is merged into the black layer.

+This processing provides better results than a single Floyd-Steingberg dithering with a 3-color palette (black, red, and white).
+Of course, you can bypass it if you directly provide an already processed image containing only black (0x000000), red (0xFF0000) and white (0xFFFFFF) pixels, and use the default (0.5) threshold.

 ## Maven dependency

 The package is available from [Maven Central](https://central.sonatype.com) and